sophongo/sophdoc/docs/en/docs/openapi/index.md

 Access Keys can be used to access the OpenAPI and for continuous publishing.
 You can follow the steps below to obtain their keys and access the API in their personal center.

-Log in to the AI computing platform, find __Personal Center__ in the dropdown menu at the top right corner, and manage your account's access keys on the __Access Keys__ page.
+Log in to the AI platform, find __Personal Center__ in the dropdown menu at the top right corner, and manage your account's access keys on the __Access Keys__ page.

 ![ak list](../images/platform02_1.png)